xli/xli.github.io/_posts/2015-08-28-visibility-is-opportunity.md

 From this result, we can see the balance is not perfect, but OK.
 Because red bars are similar high across all acceptance (selenium test) jobs.

-Blue bars matches what I observed on build time.
+Blue bars matched what I observed on build time.
 Then I ran same script on more builds.
 The outputs were similar, just different jobs got longer time to run.

-As [Go] random picks up build VMs to run any job, it gives me a clue that maybe its build VM performance issue.
+As [Go] random picked up build VMs to run any job, it gave me a clue that maybe its build VM performance issue.
 So I wrote another [script](https://github.com/ThoughtWorksStudios/goapi/blob/master/examples/agent_stats.rb) to build the following chart:

 ![Go build agent runtime](/images/vms-build-time.jpg)